Hidden Gems of the Southwest

 • Sturdy hiking footwear, hiking socks, and long pants .

-• A rain jacket and several warm layers
+• A rain jacket and a warm layer.

 • Headlamp